 What is a home appraisal?

 A home appraisal is an unbiased estimate of a real estate property’s fair market value.
-During purchase and sale transaction, the home appraisal determines whether the contract price is fair based on the home’s condition, location, features and other factors.
+During a purchase and sale transaction, the home appraisal determines whether;

 How appraisals work

 An appraisal is usually ordered and is owned by the lending company because it affects the lender’s interests.
 However, the borrower usually pays for the appraisal.
-The fee is generally determined by a flat rate plus the complexity of the property and amount of time to complete the appraisal is also a factor.
+The fee is generally determined by a flat rate plus the complexity of the property.
+The amount of time to complete the appraisal is also a factor.
 Typically the cost of an appraisal is $300-$400.